bop5188-web/L12-Group-Work/README.md

 4. **Access the Application**
-   Open your browser and navigate to: `http://localhost:3000`
+   Open  browser and navigate to `http://localhost:3000`

 ## Project Structure